argoproj/argo-cd/docs/roadmap.md

 ### Cluster Management User interface

 Argo CD has information about whole clusters, not just applications in it.
-We need to provide user interface for cluster administrators that visualize cluster level resources.
+We need to provide a user interface for cluster administrators that visualize cluster level resources.

 ### Projects enhancements